-The City of Memphis considers information dissemination and communication with SBEs as an integral part of the City's SBE Program.
-As a part of its outreach program, the Office of Contract Compliance will solicit input from representatives of SBEs, trade associations and community organizations.
+The city considers information dissemination and communication with SBEs as an integral part of the city's SBE program.
+As a part of its outreach program, the office of contract compliance will solicit input from representatives of SBEs, trade associations and community organizations.
 This input will serve several important functions, including:

-- (1) Providing information to identify additional SBE firms; - (2) Assisting in refining SBE Program goals and procedures; and - (3) Providing an independent assessment of the effectiveness of the City's SBE Program.
+- Providing information to identify additional SBE firms; - 2.
+Assisting in refining SBE program goals and procedures; and - 3.
+Providing an independent assessment of the effectiveness of the city's SBE program.